StefanRaatz/JustTheDocsTemplate/index.md

     <li>The Frontend (WIP)</li>
 </ul>
 </p>
-<p>We try to aim to stay as true to open-source as possible!
+<p>We're aiming to stay as true to open-source as possible!
 As this is a WIP effort,<br>
 not all Licenses might be abiding by the requirements at all times.</p>